jekyllgrim/ZScript_Basics/Virtual_functions.md

 Notes:

 - `IsFrozen()` is a ZScript bool that returns `true` if the actor that calls it is currently frozen, which can happen when:
-  - the game is paused (by opening main menu or the console, or pressing Pause in single player);
   - "freeze" cheat has been entered in the console;
-  - the player has a PowerTimeFreezer powerup and the actor in question does *not* have a NOTIMEFREEZE flag.
+  - the player has a PowerTimeFreezer powerup and the actor in question does *not* have a NOTIMEFREEZE flag;
+  - naturally, there can be other scripts that for whatever reason freeze actors.
 -  Boolean checks such as `if (bool == true)` can be shortened to `if (bool)`.
 And `!` means "not" and cab be used to invert any check. `if (!isFrozen())` is the same as `if (IsFrozen() == false)`.